A blind search for intraday gamma-ray transients with Fermi-LAT: Detections of GRB and solar emissions: Spatiotemporal search method

 We estimated the number of uncorrelated test spatial positions as $41253/(\pi\times1.5^{2}) = 5836$, where 41253 deg$^2$ is a full sky area and the radius of $1\fdg5$ is a radius of the PSF 68\% containment at 0.5 GeV and minimises a position correlation of signals.
-We adapted a global significance level where we indicated the significance level after taking the ``look elsewhere effect'' into account.
-This effect is quantified in terms of a trial factor that is the ratio of the probability of observing the excess in the obtained time interval to the probability of observing it with the same local significance level anywhere in the allowed range at any of the uncorrelated test positions \citep[e.g.,][]{PMV2021}.
-For this search, we selected two criteria, named ``strong'' and ``weak''.
-The ``strong'' criterion requires a global significance level above 5.0$\sigma$ in one of \hlw{the 1-year slices}.
-Given the trial factor, $5836\times1500=8.75\times10^{6}$, the global significance level for the ``strong'' criterion translates to a local significance level higher than $7.5\sigma$.
-The ``weak'' criterion requires a global significance level above 3.0$\sigma$ in any of \hlw{the 1-year slices}.
-Given the trial factor, $5836\times1500\times15=1.31\times10^{8}$, the global significance level for the ``weak'' criterion translates to a local significance level higher than $6.7\sigma$.
+We adapted a global significance level where we indicated the significance level after taking the `look elsewhere effect' into account.
+This effect is quantified in terms of a trial factor that is the ratio of the probability of observing the excess in the obtained time interval to the probability of observing it with the same local significance level anywhere in the allowed range at any of the uncorrelated test positions \citep[e.g.][]{PMV2021}.
+For this search, we selected two criteria, named strong and weak.
+The strong criterion requires a global significance level above 5.0$\sigma$ in one of \hlw{the one-year slices}.
+Given the trial factor, $5836\times1500=8.75\times10^{6}$, the global significance level for the strong criterion translates to a local significance level higher than $7.5\sigma$.
+The weak criterion requires a global significance level above 3.0$\sigma$ in any of \hlw{the one-year slices}.
+Given the trial factor, $5836\times1500\times15=1.31\times10^{8}$, the global significance level for the weak criterion translates to a local significance level higher than $6.7\sigma$.

-We repeated the analysis of data divided into 6-hour intervals selecting data with a 3-hour shift for improving the sensitivity for sources whose flaring activity is at the edges of the time intervals.
+In order to improve the sensitivity for sources whose flaring activity is at the edge of the time intervals, we shifted the data by three-hours and repeated the six-hour binned analysis.